 3 Little-Known Facts About Petite Goldendoodle Puppies

-- The Petite Goldendoodle is a relatively new breed of dog, appearing as recently as the 1990s in North America and in Australia.
+- The Petite Goldendoodle is a relatively new breed of dog, appearing as recently as the 1990s in North America and Australia.

 - A lesser used name for the Petite Goldendoodle is the ‘Petite Goldenpoo.’
 I think you can work out why this isn’t as common a name.

-- The Petite Goldendoodle is separated into three size groupings, and the largest can reach up to 45 pounds which would classify it as a medium-sized breed, while the smallest are as light as only 15 pounds, well within the small, or miniature classification.
+- The Petite Goldendoodle is separated into three size groupings, and the largest can reach up to 45 pounds which would classify it as a medium-sized breed, while the smallest is as light as only 15 pounds, well within the small, or miniature classification.

 Physical Traits of the Petite Goldendoodle

 As previously stated, the Petite Goldendoodle can vary in size quite a bit due to its mixed pedigree.
 The Goldendoodle is always small though, as its name would suggest.

 The Petite Goldendoodle has short and wavy hair, almost curling into small ringlets.